Fractusa/github-pages-portfolio/docs/index.md

 A few difficulties making scripts work together correctly, sometimes not using the same instance of a script eg. PlayerController & PlayerHealth scripts not using the same Stats for the Player.
 Otherwise mostly basic functionality for now.

 ### Week 6 (15-21 September)
+Fixed Performance Issues when too many enemies are present at the same time.
+Seemed to be a Physics issue, where colliders between enemies continued to interact between each other, causing massive lag spikes.
+Solution was to add an Enemy Layer and edit Layer Collision between enemies to disabled, effectively ignoring Physics between Enemies.
+This might be a temporary solution, but resolved the issues for the moment.

 ---